davehasacat/airflow-stock-market-elt/README.md

 1. **Configure Environment Variables**: Create a file named `.env` in the project root.
 Copy the contents of `.env.example` into it and fill in your POLYGON_API_KEY.
 The rest of the variables are pre-configured for the local environment.

-2. **Build the Streamlit Image**: Before starting the Astro cluster, you need to build the custom Docker image for the Streamlit dashboard.
+2. **Build the Dash Image**: Before starting the Astro cluster, you need to build the custom Docker image for the Plotly dashboard.
 Run the following command from your project's root directory:

     ``` bash
-    docker build -t streamlit-app ./streamlit
+    docker build -t dashboard-app ./dashboard
     ```

 3. **Start the environment** with a single command from your project's root directory: